taqu/cixel/README.md

 # Introduction
 A library of sixel encording for C/C++.
-Sixel is a bitmap format for DEC's terminals (refer to [All Abount SIXELs](https://www.digiater.nl/openvms/decus/vax90b1/krypton-nasa/all-about-sixels.text)).
+Sixel is a bitmap format for DEC's terminals (refer to [All About SIXELs](https://www.digiater.nl/openvms/decus/vax90b1/krypton-nasa/all-about-sixels.text)).

 # Usage
 Put CIXEL_IMPLEMENTATION to create implementation.